Doctor of Chiropractic

 Healing — in your hands.

 It's a journey.
-A professional degree earned at New York Chiropractic College over 10 trimesters (three years and four months), leading to a Doctor of Chiropractic (D.C.).
+A professional degree earned at New York Chiropractic College over 10 trimesters, leading to a Doctor of Chiropractic (D.C.).
 Core sciences.
 Evidence-informed clinical practice.
 Leading-edge research.
 Time-honored adjustive techniques.
 Step-by-step growth.
 Discovery.
 Obstacles.
 Guides and mentors.
 Clinical opportunities.
 Mastery.

 YOU — BECOMING A DOCTOR

-Alongside peers from diverse undergraduate backgrounds — from liberal arts and social sciences to specialties such as exercise science and physiology, biology, kinesiology, athletic training, nursing, physical therapy.
-Alongside a community of experienced and aspiring doctors who model day by day what it takes to be well and stay well.
+You'll study alongside peers from diverse undergraduate backgrounds — from liberal arts and social sciences to specialties such as exercise science and physiology, biology, kinesiology, athletic training, nursing, physical therapy.
+You'll learn deeply from a community of experienced doctors who model, day by day, what it takes to be well and stay well.
 You'll be supported by our dedicated Career Development and Professional Success team, who see your career goals as their goals, too.

-And then join the ranks of NYCC alumni thriving in clinical settings and private practice.
-United by a common bond — a dedication to daily preparation, a patient-first approach, and a steadfast work ethic.
+And in the end, you'll join the ranks of NYCC alumni thriving in clinical settings and private practice, united by a common bond — a dedication to daily preparation, a patient-first approach, and a steadfast work ethic.